 - Water the clay courts if necessary (after and even before in hot weather)

 Snooker should not be played without the table light being switched on.
 This works on a one euro coin basis.
-The machine is situated near the back entrance to the kitchen.
+The machine is situated near the table.
 Due to the table height, young children are not allowed to play.
 Children between the ages of 12 to 16 are allowed to play but under the responsibility of an adult.
 Children under 12 cannot use the table.

 Many members like to bring their non-member friends to the Club.
 You may only invite the same guest 6 times.
 If they wish to come more often than that, they must apply for membership.
 We also appreciate that you may not want to complete the formalities of paying for your guests in front of them.
 However, for security reasons, please do sign them in immediately.
 You can return discreetly to the front desk and put the appropriate corresponding fees in the available envelope or pay by credit card.
 Please fill out the envelope properly, i.e. with your name, date, and corresponding entry number from the Visitors’ book.

 Please be extra vigilant during cricket matches when standing by the boundary, as cricket balls can arrive suddenly and at a great speed!